AlayaNetwork/alaya-truffle/docs/source/getting-started/using-truffle-develop-and-the-console.md

 truffle(development)>
 ```

-This tells you you're running within a Truffle console using the `development` network.
+This tells you you're running within a platon truffle console using the `development` network.

 ## Features

-Both Truffle Develop and the console provide most of the features available in the Truffle command line tool.
-For instance, you can type `migrate --reset` within the console, and it will be interpreted the same as if you ran `truffle migrate --reset` on the command line.
+Both platon truffle Develop and the console provide most of the features available in the platon truffle command line tool.
+For instance, you can type `migrate --reset` within the console, and it will be interpreted the same as if you ran `platon-truffle migrate --reset` on the command line.

-Additionally, both Truffle Develop and the console have the following features:
+Additionally, both platon truffle Develop and the console have the following features:

 * All of your compiled contracts are available and ready for use.
 * After each command (such as `migrate --reset`) your contracts are reprovisioned so you can start using the newly assigned addresses and binaries immediately.